 Thinking of DIY gifts you (or your child) can make together?

-Seattle author Sanae Ishida’s book “Animal Friends to Sew: Simple Handmade Decor, Toys, and Gifts for Kids” (Sasquatch Books) has templates and patterns galore for simple but elegant gifts for kids (and for stuffy-loving adults who are kids at heart).
+Seattle author Sanae Ishida’s book “Animal Friends to Sew: Simple Handmade Decor, Toys, and Gifts for Kids” has templates and patterns galore for simple but elegant gifts for kids (and for stuffy-loving adults who are kids at heart).

-DIY gift: How to make the lion pillow
+How to make the lion pillow

 © 2020 By Sanae Ishida.
 All rights reserved.
 Excerpted from Animal Friends to Sew by permission of Sasquatch Books.